mlflow/mlflow/docs/source/projects.rst

 .. code-block:: bash

-  mlflow run <uri> --backend Kubernetes --backend-config examples/docker/kubernetes_config.json
+  mlflow run <uri> --backend kubernetes --backend-config examples/docker/kubernetes_config.json

 where ``<uri>`` is a Git repository URI or a folder.